keith-merchant-ibm/vpc-on-classic-1/known-limitations.md

 * {{site.data.keyword.vpc_short}} does not support multicast or broadcast domains.
 * {{site.data.keyword.vpc_short}} does not provide end-to-end encryption.
-* A VPC cannot be peered with other VPCs.
-While it is possible to connect VPCs with either VPN Gateways or Floating IPs, there is no automatic route advertisement between the two VPCs.
-Static routes must be used in each VPC to enable layer 3 connectivity between the two VPCs.
-See [How to use a VPN Gateway to connect two VPCs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#vpn-example) for how you can achieve VPC-to-VPC connectivity.
+* A VPC cannot be peered with other VPCs natively.
+It is possible to connect VPCs utilizing VPN gateways, floating IPs, or {{site.data.keyword.cloud_notm}} Transit Gateway.
+    - With both VPN gateways and floating IPs, there is no automatic route advertisement between the two VPCs.
+Static routes must be used in each VPC to enable Layer-3 connectivity between the two VPCs.
+See [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#vpn-example) for how to achieve VPC-to-VPC connectivity using this method.
+    - With Transit Gateway, it advertises the root subnets of each VPC, allowing traffic to be routed without the use of static routes.
+For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started).
 * Cloud Service Endpoints are not supported by VPC.
 See [Service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc) for services that are available.

 ### Compute